stuartnelson3/ghpages-blog/content/posts/a-friendly-detour.md

 I don't think I'm going to find a job I'm excited about.

-But I think I have a caree where I can work and take unpaid leave and still come out ahead.
+But I think I have a career where I can work and take unpaid leave and still come out ahead.

 [^1]: Ok, I'm listening to music on my phone and streaming tv shows at night,